 Like other meats, the best way to thaw ground beef is to leave it in the refrigerator.
 If you’re in a pinch, take out your frozen meat and place it on a plate under running cold water.
 A microwave may also work, but it is likely to start cooking your meat, which you’ll want to avoid.

 Next: How to Freeze Burgers

-Sloppy Joe lovers should also try our cheese stuffed burgers recipe.
+Sloppy Joe lovers should also try our cheese-stuffed Juicy Lucy Burger recipe.